The Canning River is incredible for recreational water activities, but there are potential hazards to be aware of that might impact your enjoyment.

-To make sure waterways are safe to swim in, the City’s Environmental Health Officers undertake regular bacterial testing at a variety of popular Canning River locations during the months of November to April, when people are more likely to swim.
+To make sure waterways are safe to swim in, our Environmental Health Officers undertake regular bacterial testing at popular Canning River locations from November to April.

-We do this to determine trends in water quality and contribute to the Department of Health’s state-wide classification system for recreational water bodies such as beaches and rivers to help you decide where you want to swim.
+This testing determines the water quality.
+The testing data is added to the Department of Health’s classification system of recreational water (beaches and rivers), which is used to help you decide where to swim.

 Advice for swimming in the Canning River

-There are some basic rules that can be followed to reduce your risk of exposure to bacteria and other organisms when swimming in the Canning River;
+There are some basic rules to follow to reduce your risk of exposure to bacteria and other organisms when swimming in the Canning River:

 - Avoid swimming after heavy rainfall (greater than 10 mm).
-This is due to storm water finding its way into the river system bringing with it organic matter from drains;
+This is due to storm water finding its way into the river system, which brings with it organic matter from drains.

 - Avoid swimming if you have an open wound or infection.